clockspot/arduino-clock/README.md

 * Use **Up/Down** to switch the alarm between **on, skip, and off** (indicated by `1`/`01`/`0` on the seconds tubes, and/or high/medium/low beeps).
   * If your clock has an **Alt** button and it’s [set as the alarm preset](#the-alt-button), it will switch the alarm as well – so you can check and switch it with a few presses of a single button.
 * **Skip** silences the next alarm in advance – useful if you’re taking a day off, or you wake up before your alarm.
-In the [options menu](#options-menu), you can program the alarm to skip automatically during the work week or on weekends – and when this is active, you can also _unskip_ the next alarm by simply switching it back on.
+You can [set the alarm to skip automatically](#optionsalarm) during the work week or on weekends – and when this is active, you can also _unskip_ the next alarm by simply switching it back on.
 * When the alarm sounds, press any button – once to snooze, and again to cancel the snooze / silence the alarm for the day (it will give a short low beep, and the display will blink once).
-  * In **Fibonacci mode** (see [options menu](#options-menu)), snooze will not take effect; any button press will silence the alarm for the day, even if the set alarm time hasn’t been reached yet.
+  * In [**Fibonacci mode**](#optionsalarm), snooze will not take effect; any button press will silence the alarm for the day, even if the set alarm time hasn’t been reached yet.

 > **Hardware variations**
-> * If your clock has a [switched relay](#hardware-configuration) and the alarm is [set to use it](#options-menu), it will work like a clock radio, and switch on for two hours.
-In this case, the **Alt** button will silence it immediately; snooze will not take effect.
+> * If your clock has a [switched relay](#hardware-configuration) and the alarm is [set to use it](#optionsalarm), it will work like a clock radio, and switch on for two hours.
+In this case, the **Alt** button will “switch off” the relay immediately, without triggering snooze (as the other buttons will still do).

 ## Chrono/Timer